 Robert studied civil engineering at the University of South Australia and obtained an MBA from the University of Technology Sydney.
 He is a Graduate of the Australian Institute of Company Directors.

-Rick Persse
+Rick Persse AM

 With expertise in policy and strategy development, change management, public sector reform and project delivery, Rick’s knowledge of public administration was gained from an expansive career working at a variety of South Australian central government agencies at an executive level.

-Prior to being appointed to the role of Chief Executive, Attorney-General’s Department, Rick worked with government and non-government clients as PricewaterhouseCoopers SA Government and Health Leader.
+Prior to being appointed to the role of Chief Executive, Attorney-General’s Department, Rick worked with government and non-government clients as PricewaterhouseCoopers, SA Government and Health Leader.

 Rick has a Master of Business Administration from the University of Adelaide and a Graduate Certificate in Public Sector Management from Griffith University.

-David Reynolds
+David Reynolds PSM

 Damien Walker